stefsmeets/focus_package/readme.md

 This will install all files into a directory on your system path.
 After this, you can remove the installation directory.

+The Windows version needs Visual C++ Redistributable for Visual Studio 2015, available from https://www.microsoft.com/en-us/download/details.aspx?id=48145 (vc_redist.x86.exe)

 The OSX version of DLS76 has been compiled using brew gfortran (<http://brew.sh/>) To install gfortran:

     brew install gfortran

-These scripts have been tested to work on recent versions of OS X and Ubuntu.
+These scripts have been tested to work on recent versions of Windows, OS X, Ubuntu.

 Installation from source